ekourkchi/galaxy_inclination/README.md

              Thanks a lot.
 Bye :)

-   - Waht happens if I accidentally close the GUI window?
+   - What happens if I accidentally close the GUI window?
 The program "Skips" the current galaxy and offers to work on another galaxy.

            No object added ....
            Number of remaining galaxies:  ###